rutgers-apl/TaskProf2/README.md

 counter events.
 We provide two version of the TBB library.
 (1) TBB without TaskProf extensions to measure running time and speedup, and (2) TBB with TaskProf extensions for profiling.
-Install each version in **separate shell**
+Install each version in a **separate shell**

 Install TBB without TaskProf

 	cd <ART_ROOT>
 	source build_orig_tbb.sh

-In separate shell, install TBB and TaskProf
+In a separate shell, install TBB and TaskProf2

         cd <ART_ROOT>
         source build_tprof.sh

 ## Usage

-We demonstrate how to use TaskProf with test programs.
-First, we show how to TaskProf's what-if analyses to identify serialization bottlenecks and regions that must be optimized to increase parallelism.
-Next, we show how TaskProf identifies spawn sites with high task creation overheads.
-Finally, we show how to identify secondary effects using TaskProf's differential analyses.
+We demonstrate how to use TaskProf2 with test programs.
+First, we show how to TaskProf2's what-if analyses to identify serialization/scalability bottlenecks and regions that must be optimized to increase parallelism.
+Next, we show how TaskProf2 identifies spawn sites with high task creation overheads.
+Finally, we show how to identify secondary effects using TaskProf2's differential analyses.

 ## What-if analyses

-We demonstrate TaskProf's what-if analyses using the "primes" example.
+We demonstrate TaskProf2's what-if analyses using the "primes" example.

        cd <ART_ROOT>/tests/primes

-First, measure the speedup of the primes program (on the shell with TBB without TaskProf extensions)
+First, measure the speedup of the primes program (on the shell with TBB without TaskProf2 extensions)

        cd orig
        make